-“But when the social bond begins to fray and the State to fail, when private interests begin to take effect and minor associations influence the greater one, the common interest falters and finds foes, unanimity no longer governs the voice vote, the common will ceases to be everyone’s will, disagreements and debates arise, and the best counsel cannot pass without dispute.
+“But when the social bond begins to fray and the State to fail, when private interests take hold and minor associations influence the majors, the common interest falters and finds foes, unanimity no longer rules the voice vote, the common cause ceases to be everyone else’s, disagreements arise, debates, and the best counsel does not pass without dispute.

-“Lastly, when State is on the verge of ruin and no longer subsists other than in vain and illusory forms, such that the social bond is broken in every court and the most vile interests brazenly assume the sacred title of public good; at that point, the general will goes mute.
+“Lastly, when State on the verge of ruin only subsists in vain and illusory forms, such that the social bond is shattered in every court and vile interests appropriate the sacred title of public good; at that point, the general cause goes mute.
 Everyone, prompted by secret motives, stops thinking like a citizen, as if the State had never existed, and iniquitous decrees are falsely passed in the guise of laws whose only goal is special interest.

 “Does it follow from this, then, that the general cause has been annihilated or corrupted?
 No, it remains steadfast, pure and constant; but it is enslaved to others that overwhelm it.